 Want to go on Other Adventures in the USA?

-Diego Maloney has traveled to 27 countries in his short 23 years.
+Diego Maloney has traveled to 30 countries in his short 24 years.
 He has lived in 4 countries on three continents (Chile, Jamaica, Spain and the United States).
 He has the heart of an adventurer having run with the bulls in Pamplona, sandboarded in the Sahara Desert, hiked Machu Picchu and scuba dived with sharks in the Caribbean.
 He loves football (soccer) and geopolitics and hopes to make a career out of these passions in the form of global security for events like the FIFA World Cup.
 Currently he is working on his Masters degree in Global Securities at Johns Hopkins in Washington DC.